GIScience/gis-training-resource-center/content/Modul_3/en_qgis_digitalisation.md

 ### Digitization toolbars

-Firstly, you need to check if the 'Digitizing Toolbox` is activated.
+First, you need to check if the 'Digitizing Toolbox` is activated.
 To do that
-* Click on the `view` tab in the menu bar and click `Toolbars`.
-Check if the `digitizing` and `Advanced digitizing` toolbox is activated.
+* Click on the `View` tab in the menu bar and click `Toolbars`.
+Check if the `Digitizing` and `Advanced Digitizing` toolbox is activated.

 ::::{grid} 2
-:::{grid-item-card}  Activate `Digitizing Toolbox` Firstly, you need to check if the 'Digitizing Toolbox` is activated.
+:::{grid-item-card}  Activate `Digitizing Toolbox` First, you need to check if the 'Digitizing Toolbox` is activated.
 To do that
 1. Click on the `view` tab in the menu bar and click `Toolbars`.
 Check if the `digitizing` and `Advanced digitizing` toolbox is activated.

 2. A tool box like this should appear on top of your Qgis